Want the latest Car Deals before everyone else?

 The vehicle purchase agreement is different from the bill of sale.
 The purchase is legally binding and signed by both parties.
 The bill of sale is given when the car is sold in a private sale, and you will need to bring the bill of sale to re-register the car and transfer the title.

-Most often, you cannot back out of a car purchase agreement once you’ve signed it.
+Most often, you cannot back out of the vehicle purchase contract once you’ve signed it.
 Car dealers do not have policies that allow this.
 The only way to attempt to get out of the agreement is in court.
 Most courts will only consider this if something in the agreement is fraudulent or misleading.

 When purchasing from a dealer, the dealer will most often write the purchase agreement for you to review.
 For private purchases, you can draft your own vehicle purchase agreement using the steps outlined above.
 There are also many simple online templates for vehicle purchase agreements.